-Team Role Crisis Manageme nt Team The Crisis Management Team (hereafter, referred to as CMT) is the supreme decision making body with respect to a disaster, although it will usually delegate executive powers to the Emergency Response Team for the initial period (usually 48 hours) of disaster response Emergency Response Team The role of the Emergency Response Team is to coordinate the response to a disaster (once it has been declared by the Crisis Management Team) for the critical initial 48 hours (this period may be extended at the discretion of the Crisis Management Team) Incident Manageme nt Team The identification, reporting, analysis, assignment, resolution and/or escalation of incidents which may lead in the short or long term to a disruption to normal processing of all or part of the business workload Recovery Teams - Business Recovery Teams and Technical Recovery The Business Recovery Teams are responsible for conducting recovery of business operations for the critical functions of their respective organization.
+Response Team coordinate the response to a disaster (once it has been declared by the Crisis Management Team) for the critical initial 48 hours (this period may be extended at the discretion of the Crisis Management Team) Incident Manageme nt Team The identification, reporting, analysis, assignment, resolution and/or escalation of incidents which may lead in the short or long term to a disruption to normal processing of all or part of the business workload Recovery Teams - Business Recovery Teams and Technical Recovery The Business Recovery Teams are responsible for conducting recovery of business operations for the critical functions of their respective organization.
 Each critical business unit will have a designated recovery team to perform the tasks necessary to recover these business functions Teams Technical Recovery Teams have responsibility for the restoration of the operational systems and communication functions of the business.
 In this capacity, the team leaders will provide recovery direction and problem resolution, monitor progress, and report recovery status to the Manager, Business Continuity.
-There will be several technical recovery teams addressing areas such as application systems recovery, operational environment recovery, IP network operations recovery and IT recovery Business Continuity The role of the Business Continuity Team is to coordinate the Recovery Teams' effort and notify

-Team the recovery Continuity status to the Manager, Business j
+There will be several technical recovery teams addressing areas such as application systems recovery, operational environment recovery, IP network operations recovery and IT recovery Business Continuity Team The role of the Business Continuity Team is to coordinate the Recovery Teams' effort and notify the recovery status to the Manager, Business Continuity